qmlai/saturn/README.md

 - ROC curve plotted with AUC annotation.
 - Trading report: aggregated PnL by day/hour, long/short trade breakdown, Sharpe ratio metrics.

+## Analysis
+Both XGBoost and a LightGBM models have been trained and evaluated.
+The results can be found [here](https://github.com/qmlai/saturn/blob/main/docs/analysis.md)

 ## Extending
 - Modify DataPreprocessor to add/remove features.
 - Adjust hyperparameters in main.py.